Super Tuesday is tomorrow. Here's what to expect

 Who are people voting for on Super Tuesday?

-Really basically, Trump and Haley will be the options on the Republican primary ballot.
-President Biden will be the option for Democrats — though Democratic Rep. Dean Phillips of Minnesota is still running a longshot challenge.
+Really basically, Trump and Haley will be the options on the Republican presidential primary ballot.
+President Biden will be the option for Democrats, though Democratic Rep. Dean Phillips of Minnesota is still running a long shot challenge.

 While most eyes will be on the presidential race, particularly for the Republicans, voters will also be making decisions on their final slate of candidates in Senate, House andgovernors races that can determine political control of Congress and states for the next two to four years.

 - North Carolina votes in a high-stakes gubernatorial race.
-The state legislature is currently controlled by Republicans and the state's Democratic Gov. Roy Cooper has reached his term limit — leaving an open seat.
+The state legislature is currently controlled by Republicans and Democratic Gov. Roy Cooper has reached his term limit — leaving an open seat.

 - Texas will pick the Democratic challenger to Sen. Ted Cruz, who is seeking a third term.
-There are nine Democratic candidates looking to be Cruz's opponent in the fall.
+Nine Democratic candidates are looking to be Cruz's opponent in the fall.

-- Alabama will be voting under a new congressional map that opened up a new district in the southwest corner of the state.
-Last fall, a federal court decided on Alabama's new congressional map that is likely to result in a Democratic member of the U.S. House.
+- Alabama will be voting under a new congressional map that opened a new district in the state's southwest corner.
+Last fall, a federal court decided on Alabama's new congressional map, which is likely to result in a Democratic member of the U.S. House.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.